 Situated at the confluence of the Ohio and Tennessee Rivers in the Four Rivers Region of Kentucky, Paducah gives you access to a wide variety of adventures on the water.
 Spending a day or two or more here boating or fishing has been made easy with the Ohio River Boat Launch and the addition of the new City of Paducah Transient Boat Dock.
 Mooring is available at the boat dock to all transient boaters and their guests, plus there are fuel services and nine electrical and water mooring pedestals.

-Give stand-up paddleboarding (SUP) a try with rentals available from Hooper’s Outdoor Center, just a couple of blocks from the riverfront, or kayak down the 16-mile stretch known as "Clarks River East Fork to Mouth of Clarks River," an easy and serene flatwater trip through an area rich with wildlife.
+Hooper’s Outdoor Center, just a couple of blocks from the riverfront, is an outfitter well-versed in the region's recreation.
+Each year they guide kayak and canoe trips down the 16-mile stretch known as "Clarks River East Fork to Mouth of Clarks River," an easy and serene flatwater trip through an area rich with wildlife.
 For a unique paddling experience, gather a team and sign up for the annual Dragon Boat Festival in September sponsored by the River Discovery Center.
 Dragon boat racing is an ancient Chinese sport where participants paddle long, low boats painted like dragons.

 Southeast of Paducah, you’ll find more space for watersport on Kentucky Lake and Lake Barkley, which form one of the largest freshwater recreation areas in the country.
 Covering more than 160,000 acres, Kentucky Lake is the largest artificial lake east of the Mississippi River and boasts more than 2,000 miles of shoreline.
 To the east, on the opposite side of the Land Between the Lakes Recreation Area, Lake Barkley spans 58,000 acres.
 These two waterways accommodate all types of boaters, from casual day-trippers to families looking to rent kayaks for an hour to those seeking a speed boat or party barge.
 At both lakes there are several marinas where you can rent all types of watercraft.